 Benefits and Opportunities

 - Benefits of International Standard.
-ISO-IEC X3D provides compliance w the US government OMB Circular 119, which states this preference for Standards (and open source technology) contracts and products.
+ISO-IEC X3D provides compliance with the US government OMB Circular 119, which states this preference for Standards (and open source technology) contracts and products.
 X3D (and VRML) fulfill these criteria.

 - Semantic Web.
 The X3D Semantic Web Working Group has been meeting bi-weekly and has already produced two peer-reviewed papers.
 This technical framework shows how X3D can work with the Semantic Web and improve the search-ability of 3D models.
 Initial implementations are working with X3Dv4.